-We are the largest art gallery with its own collections in the Moravian-Silesian Region, and we welcome over 100 000 art-lovers every year.
-We are constantly expanding our collections, and at present we are the custodians of more than 23 000 works of art.
-Our main building is the House of Art (Dům umění); built in 1926, this fine example of modern architecture is one of Ostrava’s architectural gems and a listed heritage site.
+We are the largest art gallery in the Moravian-Silesian Region with own collections.
+We are constantly expanding our collections, and at present we hold 23000 works of art.
+Our main building is the House of Art (Dům umění) built in 1926.
+It is a fine example of modern architecture and belongs to the major architectural gems of Ostrava’s.
+It is a listed National Heritage site.
+The gallery ranks among the five most important art galleries in the Czech Republic according to the quality of the collections.

 The Gallery Offices and Documentation Centre are at a different site (nearby, at Poděbradova 1291/12), where we also have our extensive public library and research facilities.